There are many national and international guidelines. These cover all aspects of how to manage and treat HIV and related complications.

 - WHO guidelines for low- and middle-income countries (LMICs).

 Most guidelines outline best practice and minimum standards of care.
 They are developed from evidence-based medicine.
 They should also comment on new issues where the evidence is less clear.
 This will depend on expert opinion.
 It also depends on interpreting studies that report conflicting results.

 Guidelines are only as accurate as the available research.
 This makes it important to check when they were written or last updated.
 Please always check the date they were produced and when they are due to be updated.

-They also covering treatment and monitoring, including for complications (hepatitis, TG, cancer).
+They cover treatment and monitoring, including for complications (hepatitis, TB, cancer).
 They also cover prevention (PEP and PrEP).
-They are all available free from the BHIVA website.
-Three are listed below.
+Please check the date of any guideline as sometimes updates take several years.

 - Routine investigation and monitoring of adult HIV-1-positive individuals (2016) (2019 interim update)

 - Management of HIV in pregnancy and postpartum (2018) (2020 third interim update) These guidelines focus on the health of both the mother and baby before, during and after pregnancy, including conception, use of HIV treatment, choices for delivery and feeding after the baby is born.

 BHIVA also publish position statements on aspects of HIV.

 The BHIVA website includes a section for archive guidelines.